virajnistane/EuclidClusterViz/CONFIGURATION_GUIDE.md

 The launcher will:
 - Automatically check and activate the EDEN environment
 - Test dependencies
-- Provide options to run the Dash app or generate HTML files
+- Provide options to run the Dash app or test dependencies
 - Handle all configuration automatically

 ### 2. Manual Configuration